Monday, March 10, 2008

 Uno Sceriffo extraterrestre – poco extra e molto terrestre; science-fiction comedy, Italy, 1979; D: Michele Lupo, S: Bud Spencer, Cary Guffey, Raimund Harmstorf, Joe Bugner, Harold French, Ricardo Pizzuti

-This gentle and harmless children's comedy isn't one of the best examples of comedian Bud Spencer's skills, but due to it's nostalgic flair and sweet gags it even seems like a decent achievement.
-There is nothing extraordinary in the tame story, everything seems to be going by the standard Spencer formula of light entertainment, whereas even the best moments, like when the alien kid H7-25 (Cary Guffey, the kid from Spielberg's "Close Encounters") uses his remote control device to make time go forwards and backwards in a loop in order to make the evil military chief get hit two, three or even four times by the same object or when Spencer smashes through the wall, cause just a small smile of sympathy at best.
-If anything, the chemistry between Guffey and Spencer is really charming, maybe underlying a small theme about the understanding of different cultures, while the songs are great.
-It's not much of a treat, but one really wonders how the authors managed to make the characters so appealing in such a mainstream film, while many skillfuler ones can't even make one memorable character in their demanding ones.
+This gentle and harmless children's comedy isn't one of the best examples of comedian Bud Spencer's skills, but due to its nostalgic flair and sweet gags it even seems like a decent achievement.
+There is nothing extraordinary in the tame story, everything seems to be going by the standard Spencer formula in the form of light "E.T." rip-off, whereas even the best moments, like when the alien kid H7-25 (Cary Guffey, the kid from Spielberg's "Close Encounters") uses his remote control device to make time go forwards and backwards in a loop in order to make the evil military chief get hit two, three or even four times by the same object or when Spencer smashes through the wall, cause just a small smile of sympathy at best.
+If anything, the chemistry between Guffey and Spencer is charming, maybe underlying a small theme about the understanding of different cultures, while the songs are great.
+It's not much of a treat, but one really wonders how the authors managed to make the characters so appealing in such a mainstream film, while many more skillful ones can't even make one memorable character in their ambitious films.

 Grade:+